-The minister did note that while the government will have a stake in the airline, “it is a business, not a social service.”
-As a result, the government won’t be involved in running the airline or deciding who runs it.
+This development came 15 years after Nigerian Airways, the previous state-run airline, ceased operations.
+Officials insisted that while the government would invest in the airline, “it is a business, not a social service,” and therefore the government wouldn’t be involved in running the airline.

 Unfortunately those plans didn’t last for long — within a couple of months, the decision was made to scrap these plans.